pramodk/spack-configs/README.md

 mod2c@github  mod2c@develop
 ```

 You can now install required packages one by one or write some script to install packages with different combinations.
-Here example of installing all stack with `Clang` and `GNU` compiler :
+Here example of installing all stack with `Clang` and `GNU` compiler:

 ```bash
 #!/bin/bash